websharpstudios/cloudfront/README.md

-# Push button E-Commerce for .NET Core and TypeScript
+# Push button E-Commerce templates for dotnet

 Cloud Front is a no-code e-commerce template engine that streamlines and accelerates the development of data-centric e-commerce applications with a service-based architecture.
 Whether you're building ASP.NET Core or TypeScript applications, Cloud Front aims to simplify the development process and reduce maintenance costs by eliminating boilerplate code and adhering to best software design practices.